Shalini-Shukla/github-upload/Sentiment-Analysis/README.md

 SA-Logic Deployment Creation Steps -
 Go to Container Registry -> Click on the SA-Logic Image -> There will be an option called Deploy on the top, click on it -> Choose Deploy to GKE

 This will automatically generate a yaml for you.
-Enter the new deployment name(‘sa-logic’ in my case) and press Confirm.
-This will create an SA Logic Deployment with 3 pods in it.
+Enter the new deployment name(‘sa-logic’ in my case) and press Confirm.This will create an SA Logic Deployment with 3 pods in it.

 SA-Logic Service Creation Steps -